 New Faculty Orientation

-Newly hired faculty members will be contacted regarding New Faculty Orientation, a series of programs designed to help new colleagues familiarize themselves with Trinity’s policies, resources, and our organizational culture.
+Newly hired full-time faculty members will be contacted regarding New Faculty Orientation, a series of programs designed to help new colleagues familiarize themselves with Trinity’s policies, resources, and our organizational culture.
+A portion of this week-long New Faculty Orientation will be set aside for new employee onboarding.
+Part-time new faculty will receive a separate, one-day orientation.

-Orientation is typically held the week before classes begin each August.
-Questions can be referred to Dr. Duane Coltharp, Associate Vice President for Academic Affairs: Curriculum and Faculty Development.
+Orientation is typically held two weeks before classes begin each August.
+Questions can be referred to The Collaborative for Learning and Teaching.

 Current and Aspiring Leaders

 Trinity is committed to developing a community of faculty, staff, and student leaders.
-Faculty members who are interested in developing their acumen for academic leadership can discuss the following opportunities with AVPAA Duane Coltharp:
+Faculty members who are interested in developing their acumen for academic leadership can discuss the following opportunities with their department chair or dean:

 American Council on Education (ACE) Fellows Program